 Therefore, since we have been justified by faith, we have peace with God through our Lord Jesus Christ.
 Through him we have also obtained access by faith into this grace in which we stand, and we rejoice in hope of the glory of God.
 Not only that, but we also boast in our sufferings, knowing that suffering produces endurance, endurance produces character, and character produces hope.
 Now this hope does not disappoint us, because God's love has been poured out into our hearts by the Holy Spirit, who has been given to us.
 For at just the right time, while we were still powerless, Christ died for the ungodly.
 For it is rare for anyone to die for a righteous person, though somebody might dare to die for a good person one would dare even to die?but God shows his love for us in that while we were still sinners, Christ died for us.
 Since, therefore, we have now been justified by his blood, how much more will we be saved from wrath through him!
 For if, while we were enemies, we were reconciled to God through the death of his Son, how much more, having been reconciled, will we be saved by his life!
 Not only that, but we also continue to boast about God through our Lord Jesus Christ, through whom we have now been reconciled.
 (Romans 5:1-11)

 Reflecting and Thinking

-The great introductory chapters of Romans demand reading as a whole.
-They should not be separated, and thus we do some disservice to them by dividing them for daily devotional reading.
+The great introductory chapters of Romans demand reading as a unit.
+They should not be separated, and we do some disservice to them by dividing them for daily devotional reading.
 Consider this summary.
 God's action in the gospel of grace has brought wrath to some and righteousness to others.
 All deserved wrath; but God intervened in Christ to provide justification (righteousness), redemption, and atonement through the faith of Christ.
 This righteousness did not depend on law and was declared (made known) apart from the law.
 It was based on the grace extended in the promise, and thus extends to all of Abraham's faithful descendants.